 17 interesting facts about Bolivia

-A selection of the most interesting facts about Bolivia that we took during our visit
+A selection of the most interesting facts about Bolivia that we picked up during our visit

-Before we went to Bolivia, my entire training came from this scene from the film Butch Cassidy and the Sundance Kid from 1969.
+Before we went to Bolivia, my entire education about the country came from this scene from the 1969 film Butch Cassidy and the Sundance Kid.

-Although our arrival in the country was not quite as uncomfortable as Robert Redford's, Bolivia proved to be one of the more challenging countries that we visited.
-Cold showers, boring cuisine and large heights were just a few of the things we had to fight with.
+Although our arrival in the country was not quite as unpleasant as Robert Redford's, Bolivia proved to be one of the more challenging countries we have visited.
+Cold showers, boring cooking, and high altitudes were just a few of the things we struggled with.

-What Bolivia is missing from hospitality, but makes it up again through landscape and history.
-The rare calm of the Isla del Sol, the dramatic and chaotic environment of La Paz and the surreal, overwhelming beauty of the Salar de Uyuni ensure a diverse and complex environment.
+However, what Bolivia lacks in hospitality, it makes up for in scenery and history.
+The rare tranquility of Isla del Sol, the dramatic and chaotic environment of La Paz and the surreal, overwhelming beauty of the Salar de Uyuni make for a diverse and complex environment.

-Bolivia is angular, but still enchanted us.
-Here are the most interesting facts about Bolivia that we took up on our trip through its wilderness.
+Bolivia may be edgy, but it still enchanted us.
+Here are the most interesting facts about Bolivia that we picked up on our journey through its wilderness.

 -

-The street Camino de Las Yungas, 56 km (35 miles) northeast of La Paz, is known as the "most dangerous street in the world".
-There are an estimated 200 to 300 deaths every year on this less than 50 miles long street section.
+The Camino de las Yungas road, 56 km (35 miles) northeast of La Paz, is known as the “most dangerous road in the world.”
+There are an estimated 200 to 300 deaths each year on this less than 50-mile stretch of road.
 (Source: BBC)

 -

-dead animals, including dried llama fetuses, are sold to the citizens on the streets of Bolivia so that they can offer them Pachamama (mother nature) in return for blessings.
+Dead animals, including dried llama fetuses, are sold on the streets of Bolivia to citizens so they can offer them to Pachamama (Mother Nature) in return for blessings.
 (Source: BBC)

 -

-In Bolivia there is the Salar de Uyuni, the "largest mirror on earth" and also one of the most beautiful things we have ever seen.
-(Source: I - Look!)
+Bolivia is home to the Salar de Uyuni, the “largest mirror on earth” and also one of the most beautiful things we have ever seen.
+(Source: Me – take a look!)

 -

-The Salar de Uyuni is a huge 10,582 square kilometers in size and makes Bolivia home to the largest salt pans in the world.
+The Salar de Uyuni is a massive 10,582 square kilometers, making Bolivia home to the largest salt pans in the world.
 (Source: Encyclopædia Britannica)

 -